lubenicapp/my_prompt/README.md

 # my_prompt
-to print a prompt like want
+to print a prompt like i want

 call this to try or export in ~/.bashrc: